 That all sounds great – but does adding a Schema markup improve rankings?
 Absolutely not.

-Matt Cutts, Google’s head of Webspam, in his popular video Q&A segment, said that the simple inclusion of Schema markup on a website won’t necessarily provide any ranking benefit.
+Matt Cutts, Google’s former head of Webspam, in his popular video Q&A segment, said that the simple inclusion of Schema markup on a website won’t necessarily provide any ranking benefit.

 As Cutts explained,